Skateboarding For Beginners: How To Get Rolling On A Skateboard

 3.5 Proper Footwear

 Wearing proper footwear is essential for skateboarding.
-Opt for flat-soled shoes specifically designed for skateboarding or activities.
+Opt for flat-soled shoes specifically designed for skateboarding or athletic activities.
 These shoes provide proper grip, support, and flexibility, reducing the risk of foot injuries and enhancing your overall skating performance.

 4. Basic Skateboarding Position